Shk-aftab/Eurogate/README.md

 *   **Structured Data Query:** Answers specific questions about orders (status, IDs, locations, times) using a Pandas Query Engine on the provided CSV database extract.
 *   **PDF Quote Workflow:**
     *   Accepts PDF uploads (invoices, orders) via the chat interface.
-    *   Uses an LLM program (`LLMTextCompletionProgram`) to extract structured quote details (origin, destination, container type) from the PDF text.
+    *   Uses an LLM to extract structured quote details (origin, destination, container type) from the PDF text.
     *   Validates extracted information.
     *   If details are missing, asks the user for clarification (basic single-turn).
     *   If details are complete, calls the (test) DriveMyBox API to get a price quotation.